Who Is Mero and What Is a Mero Type Beat?

 Musical Characteristics of the Mero Style

-The production signature of the Pop Rap style is built on a radio-friendly, memorable atmosphere.
-The melody and chords carry this feel; instruments like Synth, Guitar, Piano, Bell come to the fore.
+The production signature of the Pop style is built on a balanced, modern atmosphere.
+The melody and chords carry this feel; instruments like 808 bass, Synth, Piano, Bell come to the fore.

-On the rhythm side, clean pop drums, bouncy groove stands out.
-The tempo is kept in the 95–120 BPM range, and the overall texture reflects the character of the genre.
-The vocal space is left for a melodic, memorable vocal.
+On the rhythm side, modern trap drums, 808 bass stands out.
+The tempo is kept in the 90–140 BPM range, and the overall texture reflects the character of the genre.
+The vocal space is left for a space suited to rap and melodic flow.

-- Drum structure: Clean pop drums, bouncy groove
+- Drum structure: Modern trap drums, 808 bass

 What Sets the Mero Style Apart?

-The signature sound of the genre is born from the union of a radio-friendly, memorable feel with a clean pop drums, bouncy groove structure.
-This combination is a distinctive reference point for artists who want to work in the Pop Rap world.
+The signature sound of the genre is born from the union of a balanced, modern feel with a modern trap drums, 808 bass structure.
+This combination is a distinctive reference point for artists who want to work in the Pop world.

 Who Are Mero Type Beats For?